SHA STUDENT ATHLETIC CODE OF CONDUCT

-2. No one will be permitted to practice or play in a game, if absent for more than 1 hour of the day unless given special permission from the principal.
-(Ex: funeral attendance)
+2. No one will be permitted to practice or play in a game, if absent for more than 3.5 hours of the day unless given special permission from the principal or athletic director.

-3. A player cannot drop out of one sport and start practicing in another until the previous sport is over unless coaches/principal agrees.
+3. A player cannot drop out of one sport and start practicing in another until the previous sport is over unless coaches/principal agree.

 4. Any student suspended from school for disciplinary reasons are automatically restricted from participation in or attendance at any school sponsored activity for the duration of the suspension.